 The Department of Criminal Justice at the University of Central Florida provides excellence in teaching, research and service.
 Dedicated to its students, the faculty delivers outstanding instruction at the undergraduate and graduate levels, incorporating learning, service and inquiry.
 The department also conducts quality research and pursues local, state and federal funding to advance knowledge in our discipline.
 By actively developing meaningful partnerships, it provides exemplary service to the university and the broader professional and academic community.

 In the News

 Forty horses.
 Sixteen cars.
 One commercial airplane.
 What do these things all have in common?
 They each weigh roughly 80,000 pounds, the amount of relief supplies Lockheed Martin’s crisis-management lead Ron Hawks ’12 helped a team to collect, organize and deliver to Puerto Rico last year after it was severely damaged by Hurricane Maria.
-Other Recent News Changing
+Other Recent News Nemours,

 Carl Metzger, who received his master’s degree in criminal justice at UCF, was recently named UCF’s police chief.
 We spoke to him about his experience in the criminal justice program at UCF and how it helped make him a better leader and crime fighter.
 We also learned what it takes to be successful in a